grantnorwood/expedia-e2e/exercise-1/README.md

 # Exercise 1: Run a sample end-to-end test

-For our first exercise, we want to make sure we can run the future exercises without problems.
+For our first exercise, we want to make sure we can run the subsequent exercises without problems.

 ## Our Goal

-- Our webserver should serve the example website
+- Our webserver should serve the example website (VeRBO)
-- A simple e2e test executes without issue

 ## Instructions